 The Public Health Medicine (PHM) theme constitutes 12.5% of the marks for HME301 - HME302.
 PHM in HME302 focuses on the application of knowledge and development of skills in public health to clinical, community and health service settings.
 Assessment involves two submissions: an academic poster of 750 words with oral presentation (50%) and a 1250 word written report (50%).

 Doctor and Patient

-*Students enrolled in the IMMERSe program will undertake comparable assessment within the Doctor and Patient theme to that outlined above for hospital-based students, namely case synthesis components, OSCE preparation components and logbook components for each of the 6 rotation Disciplines.
-Due to the integrated delivery of Disciplines in the IMMERSe program the precise format of some assessments within the IMMERSe program may vary from hospital-based rotations.
+*Students enrolled in the RCCS program will undertake comparable assessment within the Doctor and Patient theme to that outlined above for hospital-based students.
+Namely case synthesis components, OSCE preparation components and logbook components for each of the six rotation disciplines.
+Due to the integrated delivery of disciplines in the RCCS program the precise format of some assessments may vary from hospital-based rotations.